The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 ## Offensive Cooldown Usage

 Optimizing your damage on Dark Knight revolves heavily around shifting potency into raidbuffs, and ultimates are no different.
 For best results, coordinate with your group to know when burst windows are occurring.
-Generally speaking, you will want to pool resources for the start of each phase, with a second burst window near the middle.
-Note that it is impossible to provide a full map of each burst window because it depends heavily on comp, killtime, and how your party decides to align their cooldowns.
-The following phase optimization sections will provide guidelines for how to approach each one, but practicing and consulting with your group is the only way to know for sure.
+Generally speaking, you will want to pool resources for the start of each phase, with additional burst windows according to the length of the specific section and your party's progress against enrage.

+Note that it is impossible to provide a full map of each burst window because killtimes can vary wildly and your party will need to decide how to approach each phase.
+The following sections will provide guidelines on the more common options, but practicing and consulting with your group is the only way to know for sure.

 ## Phase-by-Phase Optimization

 ### Phase 1: Twintania

 Use your preferred level 80 opener, with a few minor adjustments.
 First is the obvious omission of Living Shadow.
 Second is an early use of a defensive cooldown to cover the first Death Sentence if you are pulling.
-Third is a killtime-dependent shifting of Delirium; with fast pushes, your fourth use of Delirium is likely to get cut off by Nael's divebombs.
-It is worth pushing Delirium early in your opener to avoid this.
+Third is a killtime-dependent shifting of Delirium; with fast pushes, your fourth use is likely to get cut off by Nael's divebombs.
+It is worth pushing Delirium earlier in your opener to address this.

 TBN should be used liberally to help with autoattack and tankbuster damage.
-TBN is especially effective for Flattens because a tank who survives Death Sentence with any amount of HP will not need immediate attention.
+TBN is especially effective for Plummets because a tank who survives Death Sentence with any amount of HP will not need immediate attention.
+Do still use it for Death Sentences if required.
+Note that the boss will continue attacking while firing off Liquid Hells, leading to long strings of autoattacks.

-The third tank swap will not have Shirk available, so be ready to toggle you tank stance.
+The third tank swap will not have Shirk available, so remember to toggle your stance off if you are holding the boss before that point.

+Your group may opt to hold 120-second cooldowns at the end of the phase.
+If they choose to do so, remind them to hold them slightly at the start of Phase 2 to align with 60-second cooldowns.
+Very fast killtimes will negate this issue by ending the phase before 60-second cooldowns can even be used.

 ### Phase 2: Nael

-TBN can again be used very effectively in this phase, especially for quotes involving stacks.
-Dark Mind can also be used to mitigate stacks somewhat.
+TBN can again be used very effectively in this phase, especially for quotes involving Thermionic Beam stacks.
+Dark Mind can be helpful as well.

+Your second use of Delirium will likely run up against divebombs.
+Request that you be allowed to hold the boss there, as the main tank cannot be targeted for them.
+If your cotank is a Warrior, let them hold the boss and simply hope you are not targeted.

 ### Phase 3: Bahamut

+Dark Knight has an excellent suite of defensive cooldowns and can hold Bahamut for the majority of the phase with little issue, but you may opt to swap more frequently.
+At the very least, you should look to take both sets of triple Flare Breaths due to Dark Mind.

-My cooldown rotation for Bahamut:
+My own cooldown rotation for Bahamut is as follows:

-\- First uptime: LD first Flatten (TBN/DM to survive Flare)

-\- Post-Quickmarch: Rampart at individual Megaflare explosions to cover through Flatten, TBN+Reprisal

-\- Post-Blackfire: Dark Mind + Shadow Wall + TBN for triple flares
+\- First uptime phase (Flare Breath->Flatten): Ensure you survive the Flare Breath with Dark Mind + TBN and then Living Dead for Flatten.

-\- Post-Fellruin: Swap or Cover
+\- Post-Quickmarch Trio (Tempest Wing tether->Flare Breath->Flatten): Rampart + TBN as the individual Megaflare AoEs go out, and then TBN again for the Flatten.
+Rampart can cover all significant tank damage if timed well.

+\- Post-Blackfire Trio (3x Flare Breath): Shadow Wall during the Gigaflare cast, and then Dark Mind as the cast finishes.
+Apply TBN before or during the Flare Breaths.

+\- Post-Fellruin Trio (Tempest Wing tether->Flare Breath->Flatten->Flare Breath): Rampart+TBN as you are taking your tether.
+Rampart will just be coming off cooldown.
+You can take this set of busters if needed with another TBN use to cover the Flatten, but your cotank will have more mitigation available and should ideally swap or Cover.

-\- Post-Heavensfall: Dark Mind + Shadow Wall + TBN
+\- Post-Heavensfall Trio (3x Flare Breath): Dark Mind + Shadow Wall + TBN, just like the first triple flares.

-\- Post-Tenstrike: Rampart or swap
+\- Post-Tenstrike Trio (Flatten->Flare Breath): Rampart as the Gigaflare cast finishes, add TBN for the Flatten, and Dark Mind as it becomes available.

+Your first priority for Reprisal is the Gigaflare casts, but with good coordination you can cover most of the tankbusters as well.
+Ask for Feint on the Flatten casts, as they hurt quite a bit.

+Most parties will simply use their offensive cooldowns as they become available during the phase, but you may opt to delay burst until after Quickmarch Trio for better alignment.
+This is the latest you can use a tincture and have it available for the start of Phase 4.

+All abilities with cooldowns longer than 60 seconds should be held after Tenstrike Trio.

 ### Phase 4: Teraflare/Adds